 Like several options on this list, it is based on a fork of earlier versions of Mozilla Firefox, specifically Firefox 52.
 The software is available in 32-bit and 64-bit, expanding the number of supported devices.

 It also requires little RAM and ROM commitment from users.
 The installation file is 36MB, and it requires less than 300MB RAM space.
 The browser achieves this by running exclusively in single-process mode.

-Besides its technical specs, Mypal has qualities that make it a great browser for Windows XP in 2021.
+Besides its technical specs, Mypal has qualities that make it a great browser for Windows XP.
 Its default search engine is DuckDuckGo, useful for filterless search.
 As part of its effort to make up for the lack of security updates on XP, it is also possible to configure Mypal to never remember history, like incognito mode.

 Furthermore, Mypal supports extensions from Pale Moon and legacy Firefox extensions.
 You can install popular extensions like Ad-block plus and NoScript on the browser to extend its capabilities.
 You can also customize the interface by installing pre-made themes.

 Explore: Vivaldi Browser Review

 Do any Web Browsers Still Work with Windows XP?